7 Styles of Cedar Siding

 An added benefit to this type of siding is the overlapping edge on the grooved side of the board which then overlaps the adjoining piece.
 This small ledge is perfect for allowing any water to bead from the board and not slip into any nooks or crannies.
 Another benefit is the how it allows the wood to expand and contract with the temperature changes without compromising the structure.

-Aesthetically it can provide a rustic appearance to the exterior of the home and the partial and overlapping beveled edge creates an interesting shadowline.
+Drop channel siding can provide a rustic appearance to the exterior of the home and the partial and overlapping beveled edge creates interesting shadow lines.

 Tongue and Groove Siding.

-Much like the Drop Channel siding, this can also be installed in any direction.
+Just like drop channel siding, tongue and grove siding can also be installed in any direction.
 As its name would suggest, each board is milled with a groove on one side and a corresponding tongue on the other to allow the planks to interlock securely together and create a smooth surface.
 This type of joinery is often used in antique wood flooring.

 This historic style is commonly used on the exterior of barns and other farm buildings.
 Installed vertically, it is made up of alternating wide and narrow boards.
 The wide boards are spaced evenly across the exterior with the narrow boards nailed over the space between then.
 The batten is the narrow stip.

 Because of the rough nature of the wood, it’s important to check building codes in your area to see if they are permitted to be used as the nature of the rough nature of the wood in some areas is cited as a fire hazard.
 It’s important to treat them with a fire-retardant just to be safe.
-If you are using anything but Cedar, it’s important to properly maintain them in case of splitting of insects.
-If left unstained, the weather effect on the Shakes provides a beautiful rustic aesthetic to the exterior of any home
+If you are using anything but cedar, it’s important to properly maintain them in case of splitting of insects.
+If left unstained, the weather effect on the cedar shake provides a beautiful rustic aesthetic to the exterior of any home.

-Shingle Siding is very similar to Shake expect that the shingles have been smoothed out and are more consistent, giving a slightly more modern look.
-This type of Siding was quite popular on Victorian homes and can be stained or painted depending on the desired look you want to achieve.
+Shingle Siding is very similar to shake except that the shingles have been smoothed out and are more consistent, giving a slightly more modern look.
+This type of siding is quite popular on turn-of-the-century homes on the West Coast and can be stained or painted depending on the desired look you want to achieve.
 They are easy to install and preferred for oddly shaped walls such as turrets.

 Much like Shake, is recommended to have them treated with a fire-retardant and check building codes in your area to be sure that they are allowed.
 Often this type of siding is only prohibited in area that see frequent fires.
 Again, if you’re using Cedar, minimum maintenance will be required as the wood is already insect and rot resistant.
 And if left unsealed, will age nicely over time.